truecharts/public/charts/premium/metallb-config/docs/setup-guide.md

 :::

-## 1. Install MetalLB Operator from Operators Train
+## 1. Install MetalLB Operator from system Train

 ![metallb-apps](./img/metallb_guide_apps.png)

-Install `metallb` from `operators` train first.
+Install `metallb` from `system` train first.
 There is no config, so just hit save.

 If you encounter an error upon install, run the following command as root from system settings -> shell and attempt the install again:
 `k3s kubectl delete --grace-period 30 --v=4 -k https://github.com/truecharts/manifests/delete`